Previously on The Walking Dead:

 ARE THE WHISPERERS IN THIS EPISODE?: Yes, since this is the end of the Whisperer War after all.

 TO SUM IT ALL UP: A somewhat decent end to the season and to the Whisperer War, and as to the arrival of the Commonwealth and how much of a pain-in-the-ass this community is going to be for everyone, I’m going to take a wild guess and say that they’ll be just as much of a pain-in-the-ass as every other community that has made an appearance on The Walking Dead.
 Whether that’s actually true or not is no longer of any concern to me as this recap of the season finale will be my very last recap of The Walking Dead.

 To Dustin, who gave me the opportunity to recap The Walking Dead for Pajiba, thank you.
-To those of you who enjoyed reading these recaps and being kept up to date regarding what was happening on the show, your kind words were and are appreciated.
-To those of you who hated me talking s—t about The Walking Dead, who wondered why Dustin or someone with more enthusiasm for the show couldn’t do the recaps instead, who actually wondered why I was writing recaps for a show that no one supposedly watched or cared about instead of writing more news stories about Black people and about other topics that affect Black people … well, you can all now breathe a sigh of relief.
+To those of you who enjoyed reading these recaps and being kept up to date with what was happening on the show through good episodes and bad, your kind words were and are appreciated.
+To those of you who hated me talking s—t about The Walking Dead when the episodes were bad, who wondered why Dustin or someone with more enthusiasm for the show couldn’t do the recaps instead, who actually wondered why I was writing recaps for a show that no one supposedly watched or cared about instead of writing more news stories about Black people and about other topics that affect Black people … well, you can all now breathe a sigh of relief.

 And with that, my watch has ended.

 Please stay safe, wash your hands, wear a mask, practice social distancing, and don’t you dare listen to anyone who tells you to not be afraid of COVID.

 Oh, and P.S.
 Go f-ck yourself, Chris Hardwick.

 This episode of The Walking Dead has been brought to you by, what else, “Burning Down The House” by Talking Heads.